jepsen-io/jepsen/sendapay-bank/README.md

 `results.edn` now also includes a `:nemesis-summary` checker section.
 It summarizes the parsed transition snapshots with max blocked/waiting session counts, max lock counts, helper-side error/HTTP/process counters, and app-node DB-socket counts, so you can inspect fault evidence without preprocessing the raw `.tsv` artifacts.

 These app nodes run the Sendapay helper directly; they do not run Gunicorn or Traefik in this Docker topology.
-App-side fault evidence is therefore captured as helper summaries plus DB-socket and process snapshots.
+App-side fault evidence is therefore captured as helper summaries plus DB-socket and helper-process snapshots.

+The process snapshot is intentionally limited to the real `sendapay_bank_ops.py` python workers, not transient shell wrappers.
+That keeps long fault runs readable without hiding whether helper workers stayed up during a fault.

 ## Docker Topology

+The Docker/control workflow now lives under `sendapay-bank/docker/`, not Jepsen's removed top-level `docker/` subtree.
+That runner is intentionally external to upstream Jepsen core, so the harness can be rebased without restoring the deleted in-tree Docker stack.

+It keeps the existing Docker Compose project name `jepsen-sendapay`, so the external runner can adopt earlier local stacks without container-name churn.

 Topology choice: